javajon/jenkins-kubernetes/readme.md

 ## Setup Monitoring (Optional)

 For a canary deployment monitoring the performance and behavior of newly deployed containers is important to inspect before deciding to either promote the new version, or rolling it back.
 Containers can be monitored with Prometheus.
 There is a Helm chart that installs a Prometheus operator and some opinionated configurations on top of that, thanks to CoreOS (now RedHat).
-To install andconfigure te Prometheus stack run these two scripts
+To install and configure the Prometheus stack run these two scripts

 ``` bash
 kubectl create -f https://raw.githubusercontent.com/javajon/monitoring-kubernetes/master/helm/minikube-tiller-rbac.yaml